-- Any licence where the holder fails to provide information to us (this includes failing to provide details of convictions and cautions) - A driver's licence if we believe an action or information relating to the driver

-- A driver's licence if we are told the driver has no right to work in the UK - A driver's licence if an action brings into question the fit and proper status of the driver - A driver's licence if the DVLA notify the authority that a driver has been disqualified from driving - A driver's licence where we have been informed that a driver has been charged or convicted of an offence and the driver has failed to notify the authority
+- Any licence where the holder fails to provide information to us (this includes failing to provide details of convictions and cautions). - A driver's licence if we believe an action or information relating to the driver brings into question public safety. - A driver's licence if we are told the driver has no right to work in the UK. - A driver's licence if an action brings into question the fit and proper status of the driver. - A driver's licence if the DVLA notify the authority that a driver has been disqualified from driving. - A driver's licence where we have been informed that a driver has been charged or convicted of an offence and the driver has failed to notify the authority. - A driver licence for any other reasonable cause

-Officers may refer a matter to a Sub-Committee for consideration if that is deemed appropriate.

-6.4 Issuing of warnings and cautions

-In addition to the issue of penalty points, a method of dealing with less serious matters may be the issuing of warnings or cautions.

-Admission of guilt is required before a caution can be issued.
+- 25.4.
+Officers may refer a matter to a Sub-Committee for consideration if that is deemed appropriate. - 26.0 Issuing of warnings and cautions - In addition to the issue of penalty points, a method of dealing with less serious matters may be the issuing of warnings or cautions. - Admission of guilt is required before a caution can be issued.
 Every case will be considered on its own merits including the details and nature of the offence.
-The decision to issue a simple caution will normally be taken by the ERP.

-6.5 Prosecution

-When considering prosecutions, consideration will be given to the council's relevant enforcement policy.

-6.6 Appeals Against Decisions

-Decisions relating to formal actions will be notified in writing as soon as practicable after the decision has been made.
+The decision to issue a simple caution will normally be taken by the ERP. - 27.0 Prosecution - 27.1 When considering prosecutions, consideration will be given to the Council's relevant enforcement policy. - 28.0 Appeals Against Decisions - Decisions relating to formal actions will be notified in writing as soon as practicable after the decision has been made.
 Reasons for decisions will be given.
 Any right of appeal to a decision will be included with the decision.

-Any applicant refused a licence or a driver who has a licence suspended or revoked on the grounds that the licensing authority is not satisfied he is a fit and proper person to hold such a licence has a right to appeal to the Magistrates' Court within 21 days of the notice of refusal [Local Government Miscellaneous Provisions Act 1976, s 77 (1)].

-An appeal against a decision of the council means that the decision does not take effect until the appeal is determined by the Magistrates Court or the appeal is withdrawn by the licence holder.
-The exception to this will be if the licence is suspended with immediate effect in the interest of public safety.

-Where a decision of the licensing authority is appealed, the council will normally defend the decision and seek its costs of doing so from the appellant.
+Any applicant refused a licence or a driver who has a licence suspended or revoked on the grounds that the Licensing authority is not satisfied he is a fit and proper person to hold such a licence has a right to appeal to the Magistrates' Court within 21 days of the notice of refusal [Local Government Miscellaneous Provisions Act 1976, s 77 (1)]. - An appeal against a decision of the Council means that the decision does not take effect until the appeal is determined by the Magistrates Court or the appeal is withdrawn by the licence holder.
+The exception to this will be if the licence is suspended with immediate effect in the interest of public safety. - Where a decision of the Licensing authority is appealed, the Council will normally defend the decision and seek its costs of doing so from the appellant. - 29.0 Compliance - 29.1 The Council will undertake compliance work in relation to complaints and as routine to establish that standards are being maintained and public safety remains a priority.
+The aim of compliance is to ensure that drivers and operators remain 'fit and proper' to hold a licence and that vehicles remain safe. - 29.1 Compliance inspections may be undertaken as part of pre-programmed work, day to day work or in partnership with other agencies. - 29.2 Mystery shopper exercises may be undertaken as part of this work.

-6.7 Compliance

-The council will undertake compliance work in relation to complaints and as routine to establish that standards are being maintained and public safety remains a priority.
-The aim of compliance is to ensure that drivers and operators remain 'fit and proper' to hold a licence and that vehicles remain safe.

-Compliance inspections may be undertaken as part of pre-programmed work, day to day work or in partnership with other agencies.

-Mystery shopper exercises may be undertaken as part of this work.

-6.8 Enforcement
+30.0 Enforcement